 - fever or chills

 Biologics may not be safe for everyone.
 Talk to your doctor if you have tuberculosis (TB), are prone to infections, or have a heart condition.

-Anti-TNF drugs can increase the risk of reactivating a tuberculosis infection in people who have been exposed.
+Biologic drugs used for Crohn’s disease can increase the risk of reactivating a tuberculosis infection in people who have been exposed.
 TB is a serious, infectious lung disease.

 Biologics can lower the body’s ability to fight other infections.
 If you’re prone to infections, your doctor may suggest a different type of therapy.

 Anti-TNF medications may be risky for people with certain heart conditions, such as heart failure.
 Heart failure is when the heart can’t pump enough blood to meet the body’s needs.

 Tell your doctor as soon as possible if you experience shortness of breath or swelling of the feet while taking a biologic for Crohn’s disease.
 These may be signs of heart failure.